 Yusufnamas of the first group are valuable as masterpiece examples of art, even though basing on an existing tradition.
-Qasim Ferdowsi, Qul Ali, Shayyod Hamza, Durbek, Abd ar-Rahman Jami and Alim Devona's works are prominent illustrations for this
+Qasim Ferdowsi, Qul Ali, Shayyod Hamza, Durbek, Abd ar-Rahman Jami and Alim Devona's works are prominent illustrations for creative intentions, dreams, divinestories reflect mystical cognition and literary-life experiences of each writer.

 The works of the second group were written in a prose, enriching the series of Yusufnamas with a new literary genre.
-A vivid example of this can be Abu Ali ibn Sina's (Avicenna's) "Qissai Yusuf" ("Story of Yusuf")[5, 46-47,7 19-20], Rabg'uziy's "Story of Yusuf Siddiq (p.b.u.h.)" and Andalib's "Yusuf and Zulaykho".
-The stories reflect creative intentions, dreams, divine-mystical cognition and literary-life experiences of each writer.
+A vivid example of this can be Abu Ali ibn Sina's (Avicenna's) "Qissai Yusuf" ("Story of Yusuf")3, Rabg'uziy's "Story of Yusuf Siddig (p.b.u.h.)" and Andalib's "Yusuf and Zulaykho".
+The